-It is the policy of the graduate degree program in Speech-Language Pathology that the program will ensure that the manner and amount of supervision are adjusted to reflect the ability of each student, in turn allowing each student to master clinical competencies and acquire the independence to enter independent professional practice.
+It is the policy of the graduate degree program in Speech-Language Pathology that the program will ensure that the manner and amount of supervision are adjusted to reflect each student's ability, in turn allowing each student to master clinical competencies and acquire the independence to enter independent professional practice.

-- 1) Students will complete a minimum of 400 clock hours of supervised clinical experience in the practice of speech-language pathology. - A minimum of 25 hours in guided clinical observation will be obtained prior to the initiation of graduate studies verified by a SLP or AUD who is in good standing with ASHA, - A minimum of 300 hours will be spent in direct client/patient contact. - A maximum of 75 hours (i.e., 20%) will be obtained through clinical simulation methods (i.e., standardized patients and/or simulation technologies). - At least 325 of the 400 clock hours of supervised clinical experience will be completed while the student is enrolled in graduate study. - 2) Supervision of students will be provided by a clinical educator who holds ASHA certification in the appropriate profession and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of full-time clinical experience, (2) a minimum of 2 hours of professional development in clinical instruction/supervision, and (3) evidence of implicit bias training.
+1) Students will complete a minimum of 400 clock hours of supervised clinical experience in the practice of speech-language pathology.

+- A minimum of 25 hours in guided clinical observation will be obtained prior to the initiation of graduate studies verified by a SLP or AUD who is in good standing with ASHA, - A minimum of 300 hours will be spent in direct client/patient contact. - A maximum of 75 hours (i.e., 20%) will be obtained through clinical simulation methods (i.e., standardized patients and/or simulation technologies). - At least 325 of the 400 clock hours of supervised clinical experience will be completed while the student is enrolled in graduate study.

+2) Supervision of students will be provided by a clinical educator who holds ASHA certification in the appropriate profession and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of full-time clinical experience, (2) a minimum of 2 hours of professional development in clinical instruction/supervision, and (3) evidence of implicit bias training.
+3) The amount of direct supervision, which will be in real-time, will be commensurate with the student's knowledge, skills, and experience.